amberflo/sbt-aws-amberflo/README.md

 ### Prerequisites

 1. **Deploy a SBT Project**: If you don't already have a SBT project deployed, follow [AWS SBT's tutorial](https://github.com/awslabs/sbt-aws/tree/main/docs/public) to deploy the sample `hello-cdk` project with a `ControlPlane` and `CoreApplicationPlane`.
-2. **Amberflo Account**: You need an Amberflo account.
-You can sign up for a trial on [Amberflo.io](https://www.amberflo.io/company/contact).
+2. **Amberflo Account**: You need an Amberflo account for this project.
+If you don’t have an Amberflo account, you can sign up for one here: [Amberflo Signup](https://www.amberflo.io/aws-saas-factory).
 3. **API Key Secret**: After signing up, the Amberflo API Key must be stored as a secret in AWS Secrets Manager.
 The application by default expects the secret to be created with the name `AmberfloApiKey`.
 However, you can create a secret with your own custom name and pass it in as a parameter to AmberfloMetering.

    - Secret Name: The name of the secret in AWS Secrets Manager (default: AmberfloApiKey).